Moving to Belgium

-Once you’re in though, you’ll be happy to know that it is very easy to go to neighbouring countries like France, Luxembourg or the Netherlands thanks to the virtually non-existent borders within the European Union.
+Once you’re in though, you’ll be happy to know that it is very easy to go to neighboring countries like France, Luxembourg, Germany or the Netherlands thanks to the virtually non-existent borders within the European Union.

 It is worth noting that Belgium is known for its high tax rate, and relatively high cost of living.
 These high tax rates are offset by the high standards of social services including health, education and law enforcement.

 Are you relocating employees?
 Discover our destination services designed to ensure a smooth transition and help your assignees settle in.